lumeland/lume.land/plugins/mdx.md

   - template_engine
 ---

+## Description

+[MDX](https://mdxjs.com) is a format that combine Markdown and JSX, so you can write regular Markdown content and import JSX components.
+This plugin adds support for MDX to create pages in Lume, by creating files with the `.mdx` extension.

 ## Installation

-This plugin depends on a JSX library to work.
+The MDX plugin depends on a JSX plugin to work.
 Use it together with [jsx](./jsx.md) or [jsx_preact](./jsx_preact.md) plugin depending on whether you want to use React or Preact.